-Provides guidance for each design element in Part C - medium density to assist designers and assessors understand potential design responses and solutions for meeting the requirements of the R-Codes.
+Provides guidance for each design element in Part C, which includes single houses in areas coded R50 and above, R100 SL and R-AC, grouped dwellings in areas R30 and above, R100-SL and R-AC; and multiple dwellings (including the dwelling component of mixed use development) in areas coded R30 to R60 inclusive.
+The design guidance assists designers and assessors understand potential design responses and solutions for meeting the requirements of the R-Codes.
 This section explains the intent underpinning the provisions and provides alternative approaches for meeting design requirements.